saucelabs/sauce-docs/docs/error-reporting/platform-integrations/real-devices/setup.md

 :::

 ## Run your Real Device Test
+Throw an error or a crash to test your mobile app.

 For information on how to run your real device test (live or automated), see [Mobile App Testing](/mobile-apps/).

 ## View Test Results in Sauce Labs
-After running a test with the Backtrace SDK integrated into your app, you can view crashes and errors for your real device tests in Sauce Labs.
+After running a real device test with the Backtrace SDK integrated into your Android or iOS app, you can view errors and crashes in Sauce Labs.

-1. Go to any real device test result page (live or automated).
+1. Go to the test result page (live or automated) for real devices.
 1. From the bottom of the screen, select the **Error & Crash Reporting** tab.

-## View Crashes and Errors in Backtrace
+## View Errors and Crashes in Backtrace
 From the **Error & Crash Reporting** tab, click any link to view more details (View Errors, View Crashes, Backtrace Dashboard) in the Backtrace Console.

-For more information about how to view and analyze crash and error data in Backtrace, see [Web Console Getting Started](/error-reporting/web-console/getting-started/).
+For more information about how to view and analyze error and crash data in Backtrace, see [Web Console Getting Started](/error-reporting/web-console/getting-started/).